Internal · Instructor Reference

 Std: moves glider safely.

-Obj: systematic walk-around per checklist; structural + control + ballast + towline + release inspection.
+Obj: systematic walk-around per checklist; structural + control + ballast inspection; launch equipment incl. towline, tow hitches, weak links, release mechanism.

 Std: identifies all required items; recognizes a discrepancy that affects airworthiness.